marcosValle/defmon/README.md

 **NOTICE: this will clear all your database.
 Use it carefully or dragons might pop up from your screen.**

 # DISCLAIMER
-This tool under active developed.
+This tool is under active developed.
 No guarantees are provided.

 # CONTRIBUTION
-No requiremets!
+No requirements!
 Feel free to help :)

 ## TODO
 * Take screenshot of defaced pages and send by e-mail
+* Implement OTP for images defacements
+* Implement AI for learning new indicators (cheers if you do this one)
 * Set credentials in environment variables
 * TESTS!!!